Fabiensk/OsmosisHeatmap/README.md

 * one that keeps only the nodes with "addr:housenumber" ('node-key'), then sends the remaining to a "heatmapmerge"
 * anothes that removes the nodes without "addr:housenumber" (first 'tag-filter'), removes the relations (2nd 'tag-filter'), keep only the nodes belonging to a way ('used-node') and finally sends the nodes and ways to a "heatmapmerge".

-Put "heatmap_data.js" in the folder "html" and open "heatmap_test.html".
+Put "heatmap_data.js" in the folder "misc" and open "heatmap_test.html".

+The folder "misc" contains "heatmap.sh", a configurable version of this bash script.

 ![Example in Paris](sample.jpg)